Sabarisha/Business-Intelligence---Data-Warehouse-Design/README.md

 * Tableau - To create dashboard for the company to get useful information relevant to the questions that needs to be answered

 ## Files Included
+* SourceSystem ERD.vsd - ERD of source data from original database using which dimension data is modeled
-* Dimensional Data Model_Star Schema - has 3 fact tables and 6 dimension tables
+* Dimensional Data Model_Star Schema.vsdx - has 3 fact tables and 6 dimension tables
 * To be updated ---